Exodus-Privacy/website/content/page/privacy-policy.en.md

 On the εxodus API server, we keep some information for 16 days, for abuse prevention: IP address, date, time, requested URL and user-agent.

-The application does not contain any tracker, you can check it on its report: <https://reports.exodus-privacy.eu.org/en/reports/org.eu.exodus_privacy.exodusprivacy/latest/>
+The application does not contain any tracker, you can check it on [its report](https://reports.exodus-privacy.eu.org/en/reports/org.eu.exodus_privacy.exodusprivacy/latest/).